College of Arts & Science at Miami University

 (In this video Patrick Jones (Miami, '90), associate partner at Rosetta, talks about the role serendipity plays in a career path.
-Patrick is a member of the College of Arts & Science Alumni Advisory Board.
+Patrick is chair of the College of Arts & Science Alumni Advisory Board.
 In another video on the CAS Advising website, he talks about the qualities that define leadership.)

 "When I think about the Miami College of Arts and Science and a liberal arts degree in general (and mine was in economics and a minor in political science), I think one of the important things that I do share with students whenever I have an opportunity to, is that wherever you start in terms of where you interest is or where your passion is in terms of what you study, perhaps the initial rung on your own career ladder, it doesn't necessarily define the path you take.

 "If you look at my particular career path, if you want to call it that, or career journey perhaps, a lot of it is a function of serendipity.
 And serendipity comes from people that you meet along your way.
 So, if you're a freshman or a sophomore here, and you maybe have chosen a major and you've thought, this is definitely what I want to do when I get involved, all it takes is an interaction with a well-meaning and sincere professor here at Miami who sees something else or has access to a different nuance along your path to all of a sudden introduce you to something else.